-South Korea visa is slowly gaining popularity as a strong visa.
-South Korean visa offers VISA-FREE access to only a handful of countries as of now, but it’s only a matter of time.
+The South Korean visa is slowly gaining popularity as a strong visa.
+As of now, it offers visa-free access to only a handful of countries, but this list might grow in the future.

 If you have come to this article and do not have a South Korean visa yet, you can check out my South Korea Visa Guide to learn about various visa options for tourists, their eligibility and requirements.